Hovercraft-Studio/oversite/README.md

 - `type` (required) - helps parsing the data on the receiving end, especially for strongly-typed languages like Java.
 Besides setting this value for parsing, please make sure your client is setting the data type correctly on outgoing values
 - `sender` (optional) - helps identify the sender of the message, and is used in the Monitor UI.
 Please implement this in any new clients, both in the connection to the WebSocket server (`/ws?sender=tablet`) and in outgoing messages
 - `receiver` (optional) - if a client is streaming data or only wants to send to a specific client, this can be used to target a specific client
+- `sendonly` (optional) - if a client is streaming data and doesn't want it bounced back to itself, this can save some processing  time on a low-powered device like an Arduino

 Notes: